kachok/ndns/README.md

 	ndns.nameserver.createResponse (req, res, root, ndns.p_type_syms);

-## ndns.poller.server.createServer ( POLL_PORT )
+## ndns.poller.server.createServer ( POLL_PORT, POLL_IP )
 This function creates a server which listens on a port (default 5000) for UDP packets from `ndns.poller.client`.
 It maintains a list of the IP addresses of the fastest webservers within a particular domain.
+The `POLL_IP` refers to the interface on which the poller server is created.

 Example #1: